jackbrower/br0w3r.com/README.md

 ## brower.xyz

 Portfolio.
-Project hosts, if applicable, can be found on jackbrower.github.io
+Written to be minimal, but not useless.